Yarra Park: History

-In 1856, Victorian Governor Charles La Trobe proclaimed 81 hectares of parkland, extending from Punt Road to Swanston Street, and from Wellington Parade to the Yarra River.
-Initially, the area was also used as police paddocks for the agistment of police horses.

 The earliest recorded matches of Australian rules football were played at the Richmond Paddock in 1858.
-The Argus wrote the following year: "Football, like cricket, has become an institution ... expect to see every available portion of Richmond Paddock, and other 'lungs of the city', dotted by animated groups in full pursuit of the leathern spheroid."
+The Argus wrote the following year:

+"Football, like cricket, has become an institution ... expect to see every available portion of Richmond Paddock, and other 'lungs of the city', dotted by animated groups in full pursuit of the leathern spheroid."

 It remained an important site for the sport until the MCG and other cricket grounds were opened for football in the late 1870s.

-By the 1860s five recreational ovals were marked out: the Melbourne Cricket Ground, Richmond Cricket Ground, East Melbourne Cricket Club ovals (two), and an oval in Gosch's Paddock, south of Swan Street.
-W.H Gosch was made life member of the Richmond Football Club in 1929.
+By the 1860s five recreational ovals were marked out: the Melbourne Cricket Ground, Richmond Cricket Ground, East Melbourne Cricket Club ovals (two), and an oval in Gosch's Paddock, (Note: William H. Gosch is first listed in the Sands McDougall Directories Victoria Melbourne in 1910 and as a cartage contractor in 1925.
+In the 1920’s and 30’s he lived nearby in Melrose Street Cremorne and likely grazed his horses here.
+By 1945 the business had grown to include his son.
+In 1924 Mr. W. H. Gosch was elected as a vice president of the Richmond Football Club, a position he held for a number of years.
+Gosch was made life member of Richmond FC in 1929.) south of Swan Street.

 In the southern section of the park land was set aside for the Friendly Society's Gardens (now Olympic Park), and the Scotch College oval.
 In 1874 Yarra Park Primary School was opened in the north east corner of the park.
 A housing subdivision was excised from the park in 1881.

-Since this time major excisions have been made for Melbourne's eastern and southeastern rail lines, the Hurstbridge railway line, Olympic Park Sporting Complex, Rod Laver Arena in Melbourne Park's National Tennis Centre.
-However, Gosch's Paddock still links Yarra Park to the Yarra River at the Morrell Bridge for cyclists and pedestrians.
+Since this time major excisions have been made for Melbourne's eastern and southeastern rail lines, the Hurstbridge railway line, Olympic Park Sporting Complex, Rod Laver Arena in Melbourne Park's National Tennis Centre, the south eastern freeway, and the Burnley Tunnel.
+Gosch's Paddock links Yarra Park to the Yarra River at the Morrell Bridge for cyclists and pedestrians; however, Gosch's Paddock lies within the Olympic Park zone of the Melbourne Sports and Entertainment Precinct.

-In 2007, the Government Introduced the 'Melbourne Cricket Ground and Yarra Park Amendment Bill'.

-Sports Minister James Merlino told Parliament ‘The main focus of the bill, is to transfer responsibility for Yarra Park from the City of Melbourne to the Melbourne Cricket Ground Trust.’

-The site is listed on the Victorian Heritage Register.

-Since 2013, The Melbourne Football Club in the Australian Football League (AFL) uses the park as their outdoor training ground.
-In August 2021, The Melbourne Football Club announced that The oval will be upgraded and redeveloped in the 2021/22 off-season to increase the dimensions to better match the measurements of the MCG and Docklands Stadium.
-Redevelopment of Goschs Paddock oval commenced on 5 December 2021.